11 Best Muscle-Building Vegan Foods Ideas With Recipes

 4. Cruciferous Vegetables

-In particular, broccoli is a good protein source from cruciferous veggies.
+In particular, broccoli is a good source of protein among cruciferous veggies.
 For 5 grams of protein, add two cups of raw broccoli to a salad or eat some as a mid-day snack.

 5. Non-Dairy Milk